oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd07.md

 names in artifact definitions in the respective TOSCA definitions files contained in the CSAR.

-The following listing represents a valid "TOSCA.meta" file according to this TOSCA specification.
+The following listing represents a valid `TOSCA.meta` file according to this TOSCA specification.

 ```